Learning to Embrace Your Anxiety

 “If you change the way you look at things, the things you look at change.” – Wayne Dyer

 For individuals struggling with an eating disorder, anxiety is an all too familiar feeling.
 And, too often, this anxiety is reacted to as if it were a parasite- something dangerous, something unwanted and definitely something that we want to avoid.
-Many eating disorder symptoms revolve around trying to manage, numb or avoid anxious thoughts and feelings.
+Many eating disorder symptoms revolve around trying to manage, numb, or avoid anxious thoughts and feelings.
 However, evolutionarily speaking, anxiety is a healthy, adaptive and important emotion.
 Anxiety developed out of human’s need to anticipate dangers in the environment to ensure our survival.
 While on the path to recovery, if we keep in mind why anxiety exists and alter how we look at our own experience of anxiety, we can transform it from a dangerous and avoided emotion to one that we can embrace and accept in our lives.

 Many people interpret their anxiety as if it were a red traffic light.
 When you notice strong feelings of anxiety, you slam on the breaks and immediately stop moving in the direction you were traveling in.
 Sometimes, you even throw your car into reverse and retreat in the opposite direction.
 However, anxiety is truly the body’s own, built-in yellow traffic light.
 The emotional feeling of anxiety and the physical reactions that accompany it are your body’s way of saying “proceed with caution” or “look both ways before continuing.”
 Yellow stop lights exist to warn of potential dangers and to encourage attention, not to signal imminent threat or to tell you to go in a different direction.